 NetworkEncryption Controls the use of encryption of network communication over TCP/IP between server and clients.
 0 = Network encryption disabled Network encryption is not supported or not used.
 1 = Network encryption preferred Network encryption is enabled for version 11 clients.
 Older clients use unencrypted network communication.
 When this setting is used, older clients without support for network encryption are allowed to communicate with the database server over TCP/IP.
 Use this option when there is a mix of older and newer clients that communicate with the database server over TCP/IP.
 This is the default value.
 2 = Network encryption required The database server requires all clients to use encrypted communication when communicating over TCP/IP.
 Clients that do not support encryption are rejected at login with error code -18531.
-Named Pipes via OS-user login is not allowed.
 This option is recommended over option 1 when possible (i.e. when there are no older clients that need to be supported.)
 MemLock A number which specifies whether the bufferpool and communication buffers should be locked in memory (1) or not locked in memory (0).
-Minidump Small bufferpool dump (no page content). $0 = No$ 0 = No $1 = Yes (default)$ BackgroundPriority Specifies if the background threads should run at a higher priority than other server threads.
+Minidump Small bufferpool dump (no page content), if enabled.
+BackgroundPriority Specifies if the background threads should run at a higher priority than other server threads.
 During certain circumstances like in situations where the background threads cannot manage to shorten a transaction queue this can be an alternative.
 AutoStart By default, this parameter is set to 1 which indicates that the database should be started automatically when the operating system goes into multi-user mode.
-If the parameter is set to 0 the database will not be started automatically.
+If the parameter is set to 0 the database will not be started automatically at a computer restart.

-DumpScript If the database server goes into an erroneous and unrecoverable state, it will produce dumps of the current internal database structures before it goes down.
-If this situation occurs, it is of great importance for the error detection process to get a Linux kernel stack trace from the location where the error was located.
-By defining this parameter to a command that can produce a kernel trace, such as pstack, stack information will be automatically generated to mimer.log.
+1 DumpScript If the database server goes into an erroneous and unrecoverable state, it will produce dumps of the current internal database structures before it goes down.
+If this situation occurs, it is of great importance for the error detection process to get a macOS kernel stack trace from the location where the error was located.
+By defining this parameter to a command that can produce a kernel trace stack information will be automatically generated to mimer.log.
 The %p option used in the example setting in the beginning of this section, is used to get the current process ID as a parameter to the command given.
-HugePages Enable use of larger memory pages: 0 = No 1 = 2MB 2 = 1GB See HugePages on page 27 for more information.
 IOQueue Specifies the maximum number of concurrent IO requests queued to the operating system.
-Default is 128, but more advanced disk systems such as SAN's, battery backed caching IO controllers, PCI Express connected SSD's and NVMe SSD's can make use of larger queues.
+Default is 1024, but more advanced disk systems such as SAN's, battery backed caching IO controllers, PCI Express connected SSD's and NVMe SSD's can make use of larger queues.
 This can give a significantly higher database performance, but specifying a too large queue can overload the IO subsystems.
 Maximum queue length is 65535.
-IOThreads The number of threads in the database server that can serve I/O requests.
-This parameter is only present and used for some Linux implementations (if it is not present in a default generated multidefs file, the most common reason is that the native Asynchronous I/O is used.)
 ServerType This option decides which Mimer SQL database server program that should be started to operate the database files for the database: 3 - mimexper The Mimer SQL Experience database server.
 This is the standard database server.
-7- miminm The Mimer SQL In-memory database server. ,
+7- miminm The Mimer SQL In-memory database server.